A New Consistency Test for the $\Lambda$CDM Model using Radial and Transverse BAO Measurements: Results

 \subsection{Distance measurements and effective redshift ranges}

 Panels $(A_1)$ and $(B_1)$ of Fig.~\ref{fig:Om} compare the directly measured radial BAO distance $\DH/\rd$ (red points) with effective $\DH/\rd$ ranges converted from transverse $\DM/\rd$ and isotropic $\DV/\rd$ measurements (blue and green bands).
 The converted constraints are displayed as bands because they correspond to an effective line-of-sight distance averaged over a finite redshift interval rather than a strictly local measurement (Sec.~\ref{subsec:zmatch}).
 Overall, the direct and converted distances exhibit broad consistency with each other and with the survey best-fit $\Lambda$CDM curve, providing a basic sanity check of the redshift-matching procedure prior to applying the ratio tests.
+Thus, within the current BAO uncertainties, the radial, transverse, and isotropic DESI distance measurements are mutually compatible for the purposes of this internal consistency test.